How much is dental veneer?

 Dental veneers are usually recommended by dentists if a patient has:

-Discolored teeth due to long-term use of Tetracycline antibiotics or other medications; teeth that have went through root canal treatment
+- Discolored teeth due to long-term use of Tetracycline antibiotics or other medications; teeth that have gone through root canal treatment

 What are the advantages of dental veneers?